 Therefore, the retired civil servant and the retired military officer, who are carriers of serious illnesses, certified by an official or private medical report, provided for in item XIV of article 6 ° of Law 7.713 / 88, are guaranteed, albeit by judicial means, the right to exemption from income tax on retirement and retirement benefits.

-In the words of the lecturer Roque Antonio Carrazza, the tax exemption "is based on the lack of economic capacity of the beneficiary or on the objectives of general utility or political opportunity that the State intends to achieve. (...)
-Tax exemptions can only be granted when they favor persons taking into account constitutionally consecrated objectives (protection of old age, family, culture, the mentally handicapped, economically weaker ones, that is, they show lack of capacity to bear the tax burden, etc.). " CARRAZA, Roque Antonio.
+In the words of the lecturer Roque Antonio Carrazza, the tax exemption "is based on the lack of economic capacity of the beneficiary or on the objectives of general utility or political opportunity that the State intends to achieve. (…) They [tax exemptions] can only be granted when they favor people with regard to constitutionally established objectives (protection of old age, family, culture, the mentally handicapped, the economically weaker, that is to say, lack of ability to support the tax burden, etc.) ”.
+CARRAZA, Roque Antonio.
 Course of Constitutional Tax Law.
 19ª ed.
 São Paulo: Malheiros, 2000, p.752.

 In addition to retirement and retirement benefits, the exemption granted to those suffering from a serious illness reaches the amounts received as supplementary retirement and pension, provided that the beneficiary is the patient with the disease.

 Article 13.
 The amounts related to retirement or retirement benefits, when motivated by active tuberculosis, mental alienation, malignant neoplasia, blindness, leprosy or paralysis, are exempt from taxation of income tax.